scottamacphee/Tic-Tac-Toe/README.md

 **VERSION or DATE:** 1.0

-**HOW TO START THIS PROJECT:** In a terminal or terminal emulator run the tictactoe.java class (in linux or mac terminal "java tictactoe.java")
+**HOW TO START THIS PROJECT:** In a terminal or terminal emulator run the tictactoe.java class

 **AUTHORS:** Scott MacPhee